michael-j-cho/irl-cardiac-signals-annotator/README.md

-# SCG-PHD Annotation GUI in MATLAB
+# SCG Annotation GUI in MATLAB

 This repository contains the source code for the "SCG Annotation GUI," a graphical user interface developed in MATLAB App Designer.
 This tool is designed for the efficient and accurate manual annotation of fiducial points and signal quality in seismocardiography (SCG) signals.